sharetribe/flex-docs/src/docs/cookbook-payments/customize-pricing/index.md

 ```

-When it's in place the method can be used to resolve new kind of request
+When it's in place and the method is bind to `this` in constructor, it
-params.
+can be used to resolve new kind of request params.

 In the `loadInitialData` method: